This is the multi-page printable view of this section. Click here to print.

 Known Issues

-Issue: Drupal 11 uses jQuery 3.x, which breaks some legacy jQuery 1.x/2.x scripts.
+Issue: Drupal 11 uses jQuery 4.x, which may affect some legacy jQuery scripts.

 Solution: As of version 11.1.0.0-alpha2, YMCA Website Services includes jQuery Migrate to provide backward compatibility.